erroronline1/caro/readme.md

     * The application has a [sharepoint](#files) for files and an integrated STL-viewer to easily exchange information.
 * CSV filtering
     * The application is capable of versatile [filtering and processing of CSV-files](#csv-processor).
+* Timezones and states
+    * The application can handle different timezones and states regarding holidays, depending on your sites.

 [Content](#content)